 The vault required some additional work from our team.
 Since the vault was rectangular, four test pits were required to expose the outer walls; one test pit per wall.
 To obtain the wall thickness, Master Locators used a laser measuring device and a tape measure to locate the distance from the manhole lip to the inner wall of the vault.
 After calculating the wall thickness, Master Locators used a saw to cut through the concrete and used vacuum excavation to remove the dirt presence.

 Within the 14 acre area of the scope of work, Master Locators scanned for all locatable utilities and performed test pits to provide Quality Level A data on the existing utilities.
-Following locating the utilities, Master Locators provided surveying and AutoCAD services to incorporate all field findings into an existing client provided AutoCAD basemap.
+Then, Master Locators provided surveying and AutoCAD services to incorporate all field findings into an existing client provided AutoCAD basemap.

-Master Locators returned to the same site a second time to provide further vacuum excavation services on the same project, this time for the purpose of locating a tunnel.
+Per the client’s request, Master Locators returned to the site to provide additional vacuum excavation services for the purpose of locating a tunnel.
 We saw cut and exposed a trench approximately 3 feet 4 inches long x 1 foot 6 inches wide to expose the side of the tunnel.
 We exposed the edge of the tunnel running under the water line.
 Our technicians felt the edge of the tunnel but could not expose to confirm as a visual.
-Per the client’s request to get a depth on the tunnel, we exposed the tunnel at a depth of 8 feet 6 inches.
+However, we were able to expose the tunnel at a depth of 8 feet 6 inches.